 LinkedIn marketing is not always a good strategy for every kind of business.
 Creating and maintaining a LinkedIn profile might be a distraction if your target audience is elsewhere.
 For instance, LinkedIn works for B2B marketing, but it isn’t the ideal platform for B2B promotion.

 If you’re having a tough time finding your potential customers or leads on LinkedIn, it’s time you should stop using LinkedIn.
 Instead, try to find your leads or customers on platforms they actually use.

 Your Privacy Could Be at Stake

 While LinkedIn is a powerful networking tool, the platform doesn’t have a strong security track record.
-In 2012, 6.5 million passwords were hacked by Russian hackers, followed by over 167 million accounts suffering a data breach in 2016.
+In 2012, 6.5 million passwords were hacked by hackers, followed by over 167 million accounts suffering a data breach in 2016.